vokac/F2B/README.md

 with configuration.
 When you run F2BLogAnalyzer interactively you can press "d" key to dump program state in `c:\F2B\dump.txt` (different file can be passed with `--dump-file filename` command line option).
-Special log event that can be created with `LogEvent.exe dump filename` also dumps internal F2BLogAnalyzer state in required filename.
+Special log event that can be created with `LogEvents.exe dump filename` also dumps internal F2BLogAnalyzer state in required filename.

 In addition to config file `F2BLogAnalyzer.exe` supports also command